 Optional - Lift Connect (telematics) Portal Account Request

 To request a Lift Connect account for the new machine owner or to move the machine to an existing Lift Connect account, fill out the following information completely.
 Checking “approve machine transfer” below authorizes Genie to move the machine from the previous owner’s Lift Connect account to the new owner’s Lift Connect account.
-Please note that if contact information is not provided, your Lift Connect account request will not be processed.
+Please note if contact information is not provided, your Lift Connect account request will not be processed.